sinarueeger/robust-data-analysis-with-r/workshop/workshop-schedule.md

 kable(drug_use[1:3, 1:5])
 ```

-- Make prediction
-- Execute first bit
-- As a user, what would you like to change?
+0. Load libraries
+1. look at the data
+2. let them estimate which drug is most frequently used
+3. make a first plot (points > abline > color)
+4. realise that data needs to be reshaped (like color)
   - computer likes things long
   - human like things wide
-- let them estimate which drug is most frequent

-- add two other drugs to the plot
+  - concept of tidy data: each variable its own column, each observation its own row
+5. Reshape: Make predictions
+6. First facet plot: what would you like to change?
+7. Extra stuff
+  - limit to a selection of drugs
   - limit age range
   - add the variable n into the plot
   - add a smoother spline
   - add color to points
   - add a title
   - have drug on the x axis and age as a facetting
   - change pdf > png

 ### Glimpse